MiniZinc/libminizinc/en/solvers.rst

 ~~~~~~

 Gecode is an open-source constraint programming system (see https://www.gecode.org).
-It supports many of MiniZinc's global constraints natively, and has support for set and float variables.
+It supports many of MiniZinc's global constraints natively, and has support for integer, set and float variables.

 Gecode supports a number of constraints and search annotations that are not part of the MiniZinc standard library.
 You can get access to these by adding :mzn:`include "gecode.mzn";` to your model.
+The additional declarations are documented in :numref:`ch-lib-gecode`.

 Chuffed